 Mayor Ditslear Delivers 2017 Annual ‘State of the City’ Address

-Noblesville John Ditslear delivered his annual “State of the City” address to the Noblesville Chamber of Commerce this afternoon at Harbour Trees Golf Club, 333 Regents Park Lane.
+Noblesville Mayor John Ditslear delivered his annual “State of the City” address to the Noblesville Chamber of Commerce this afternoon at Harbour Trees Golf Club, 333 Regents Park Lane.

 The city is conducting an engineering survey and has budgeted $16 million for the State Road 37 project.
 Hamilton County and Fishers are providing an additional $4.5 million each to the northern section, but the city needs to work with its partners at the state level for funding options to deliver a free-flowing interchange system to help relieve traffic congestion.

 Part of the State Road 37 southern project is the interchange at 146th Street.
 Storm drain work will begin in 2018 with construction to begin in 2019 or 2020.
 As this work is being done, the City of Noblesville is considering options for the nearby Herriman Boulevard and 146th Street intersection as a potential roundabout.
-Ditslear said these improvements “will assist with traffic flow in that area and infrastructure changes at Stony Creek Business Park will greatly benefit those businesses and the thousands of who depend on this intersection every day.”
+Ditslear said these improvements “will assist with traffic flow in that area and infrastructure changes at Stony Creek Business Park will greatly benefit those businesses and the thousands of people who depend on this intersection every day.”

 “In my opinion, Pleasant Street is just as important as improvements to State Road 37 and is one of our top priorities.
-The Pleasant Street project is vital to creating a connector between eastside and westside Noblesville while relieving traffic from State Road 32 and through our historic square,” Ditslear said.
+The Pleasant Street project is vital to creating a connector between eastside and westside Noblesville while relieving traffic from State Road 32 and through our historic downtown square,” Ditslear said.

 Noblesville began preliminary planning this summer to widen and extend Pleasant Street from State Road 37 to Hague Road while improving pedestrian crossings.
 To better inform citizens of this project, the city will be hosting a public information meeting later this year or in early 2018.
 Another portion of the city’s work on Pleasant Street is a planning and economic impact study of the corridor including Eighth Street, Southwest Quad neighborhood, and downtown.